Department of Criminology

 CRM 402 Senior Seminar

-This course is intended to furnish senior criminology majors with an opportunity to reflect on and integrate the material in their other major courses.
+This course is intended to furnish junior/senior criminology majors with an opportunity to reflect on and integrate the material in their other courses.
 Its focus is a major research project.
+The research project culminates in a research paper that investigates how a specific social inequality (or inequalities)--such as class, race, gender, age, sexuality, and nation--are related to a particular crime.
 The course combines individualized instruction, small group meetings, and seminars.
 Prerequisites: CRM 100, CRM 220 and junior or senior class standing.
 Cr 3.